neumino/neumino.github.io/movies.md

-### The Goldfinch
+### Tall Girl
-*Released on 2019-09-13, vote average 4.5*
+*Released on 2019-09-13, vote average 10*

-A boy in New York is taken in by a wealthy family after his mother is killed in a bombing at the Metropolitan Museum of Art.
-In a rush of panic, he steals &#39;The Goldfinch&#39;, a painting that eventually draws him into a world of crime.
+Jodi, the tallest girl in her high school, has always felt uncomfortable in her own skin.
+But after years of slouching, being made fun of, and avoiding attention at all costs, Jodi finally decides to find the confidence to stand tall.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/IcG06hZooHM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/NfpXeLVzJIw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>